 How exactly do I poke holes in the plastic domes and how many holes are needed?
-I’ve successfully heated up old barbecue skewers or screwdrivers over gas burners then going to the back porch to poke holes outside and repeating, but it turns out a small soldering iron works even better.
+My quirky method initially involved heating up old barbecue skewers or screwdrivers over gas burners then going to the back porch to poke holes outside and repeating, but it turns out a small soldering iron works even better.
 I've also been told a hot glue gun without glue sticks in it also works.
 In general, the thinner the holes the more holes you'll need.
 Make sure to do this in a ventilated space or preferably outside.
-My quirky method of heating up metal over burners then going to the back porch to poke holes outside works for me, but there might be an easier way.
-I just can’t figure out a less toxic way to do this or I would!
+I just can’t figure out a less toxic way to do it or I would!
 If you try to poke or cut holes without heating up something metal, you’ll crack the plastic.
 Someone told me they tightly stacked the plastic tops and slashed them with a stained glass lead came knife but I haven't tried this yet.

 Since mother nature will take care of the seeds, do I still need to water them before setting outside?
 Yes!
 The seeds need to be watered before being set outside.
 Once outside, they’re fine on their own and won’t need any attention until the seedlings start growing.

 Does it matter how many dividers I use in the roasting pan?
 The great thing about using a large roasting pan is it can be divided in several ways depending on the quantity and variety of seeds you want to plant.

 Why don't you use cardboard divider strips?
 What do you use instead?
 Last year I used cut up cardboard for dividers because it's non-toxic and biodegradable.
 I just used boxes from the daily deliveries to my house.
 Cutting the strips was easy with a utility knife.
 When the weather started warming up the strips of cardboard starting decomposing and molding a bit which wasn't great for the little seedlings.
 The cut up yards signs I used as an experiment seemed to hold up better and could be washed and reused, so that's what I'm using going forward.